-We often offer free repairs even outside a product's warranty.
-However, we are running low on replacement parts for original LabQuest units, and we need to be able to service all units for their full 5 year warranty.
-The last unit was sold in 2014, and most original LabQuest units are now out of warranty.
+We often offer free repairs even outside a product’s warranty.
+However, we can no longer purchase replacement parts for original LabQuest units.
+The last unit was sold in 2014, and all original LabQuest units are now out of warranty.

 Note that the two most common issues that original LabQuest units have are

 1) An old battery can no longer hold a charge.
+We can still get replacement batteries.
 To determine if your LabQuest simply needs a new battery, see:

 2) Software corruption.
 This can be solved by reloading the software:

-If you contact Vernier Technical Support with details on your LabQuest issues, we will make every attempt to resolve the issue, regardless of the warranty status of the unit.
-However, if the LabQuest requires replacement parts, we will no longer use our limited inventory parts to repair non-warranty units.
+If you contact Vernier Technical Support with details on your LabQuest issues, we will make every attempt to resolve the issue over the phone, regardless of the warranty status of the unit.
+However, if the LabQuest requires replacement parts, we can no longer service it.

 For troubleshooting other issues, see: